 Feeding

-Permission may be granted for students to travel on education support vehicles to and from respite care facilities including home based respite, subject to the following conditions:
+Permission may be granted for students to travel on education support buses to and from respite care centres including home based respite, subject to the following conditions:

-• The respite facility is within the relevant school's transport catchment area.
+• The respite centre is within the relevant school's transport catchment area.

-• The journey to the respite facility does not cause the bus trip to exceed 90 minutes duration for any student on the bus.
+• The journey to the respite centre does not cause the bus trip to exceed 90 minutes duration for any student on the bus.

 • A seat or space is available for the student on the bus.